Cohomology jump loci and absolute sets for singular varieties: Introduction

 To prove Theorem 1.1 and 1.3, we build on the work in \cite{BW20} and extend the notion of absolute subsets of Betti moduli spaces to the case of normal varieties using resolutions of singularities.
 The idea of studying the topology of normal varieties by resolving singularities was already employed for instance in \cite{ADH}.
 On the other hand, the proof of Theorem 1.2 follows an ``ad-hoc" strategy involving simplicial resolutions.
 We also remark that our proofs use transcendental methods while the work of Esnault-Kerz uses $p$-adic geometry and Galois-theoretic arguments.

 For local systems of higher rank, the picture is more complicated.
-Let $X$ be a smooth projective variety, $x_0\in X$ a point and denote by $\bR(X,x_0,n)$ the representation variety, i.e. the fine moduli space parametrizing rank $n$ representations of $\pi_1(X,x_0)$.
+Let $X$ be a smooth projective variety, $x_0\in X(\C)$ a point and denote by $\bR(X,x_0,n)$ the representation variety of rank $n$, i.e. the fine moduli space parametrizing rank $n$ representations of $\pi_1(X,x_0)$.
 If $\rho: \pi_1(X,x_0)\to \GL(n,\C)$ is a representation underlying a polarizable complex variation of Hodge structures ($\C$VHS), Eyssidieux and Simpson in \cite{ES} and later Lef\`evre in \cite{L1} have constructed a functorial $\C$MHS on the completed local ring $\widehat{\cO}_\rho$, where $\cO_\rho$ is the local ring at $\rho$ in $\bR(X,x_0,n)$.
 Note that such mixed Hodge structure is defined on an infinite dimensional vector space, cf. Definition \ref{hodge}.
 On $\widehat{\cO}_\rho$ there is also another functorial $\C$MHS, which is easier to describe and which is isomorphic to the $\Gr_W$ of the previous $\C$MHS, where $W$ denotes the weight filtration.
 It corresponds essentially to a bigrading on $\widehat{\cO}_\rho$ as a $\C$-vector space.
 We shall refer to it as the {\em split} $\C$MHS on $\widehat{\cO}_\rho$ (see Section \ref{higherrank} for its construction).
-Define the cohomology jump loci in the representation variety by $\widetilde{\Sigma}^i_k:=\pi^{-1}(\Sigma^i_k)$, where $\pi: \bR(X,x_0,n)\to \bM_B(X,n)$ is the GIT quotient map.
+Define the cohomology jump loci in the representation variety by $\widetilde{\Sigma}^i_k:=\pi^{-1}(\Sigma^i_k)$, where $\pi: \bR(X,x_0,n)\to \bM_{\B}(X,n)$ is the GIT quotient map.
 We prove that, if $k:= \dim_\C H^i(X,L_\rho)$, then the ideal $I\subset\widehat{\cO}_\rho$ cutting the locus $\widetilde{\Sigma}^i_k$ at $\rho$ is a sub-MHS of the split MHS on $\widehat{\cO}_\rho$ (see Theorem \ref{tangent}).
 In other words, we prove that $I$ is compatible with the bigrading corresponding to the split MHS introduced above.
 This can be seen as a higher rank analogue of the motivicity result of \cite{EK}.

-In the last section, we complement some results of \cite{B09} concerning jump loci associated to the Hodge theory of $H^\bullet(X,L)$ where $X$ is smooth quasi-projective and $L$ is a unitary local system of rank one (thus underlying a polarizable $\C$VHS of type $(0,0)$).
+In the last section, we complement some results of \cite{B09} concerning jump loci associated to the Hodge theory of $H^\bullet(X,L)$ where $X$ is a smooth algebraic variety and $L$ is a unitary local system of rank one (thus underlying a polarizable $\C$VHS of type $(0,0)$).
 More precisely, we prove: